 Integrate Hasura with Clerk

-After your Clerk application has been created, go to the Clerk Dashboard and navigate to the JWT Templates page.
+After your Clerk application has been created, navigate to the JWT templates page in the Clerk Dashboard.
 Click on the New template button to create a new template based on Hasura.

 Once the Hasura template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.